The Traverse City Record-Eagle is a daily morning newspaper that circulates in 13 counties in northwest lower Michigan.

 The Grand Traverse region is an area of deep green woods, sparkling blue-green lakes, miles of sandy Lake Michigan shoreline and thriving communities that base their economies on a mixture of tourism, service and industry.

 Tourism is an important part of the local economy.
 People come to the area in the summer to enjoy the woods and beaches, in fall for color foliage tours and deer hunting, in winter for downhill and cross-country skiing and snowmobiling, and in spring for morel mushroom hunting.
 The region's attractions include Sleeping Bear Dunes National Lakeshore, Interlochen Center for the Arts, several lighthouses and the Manitou Passage Underwater Preserve.
-People flock to the area's many ski areas, golf courses, tall sailing ships and hiking trails.
+People flock to the area's many ski areas, golf courses, tall sailing ships, hiking trails, wineries and restaurants.

 Automotive-related manufacturing contributes heavily to the area's economy, as do production of cherries, apples, frozen foods, wine and plastic products.